einsteinpy/einsteinpy/docs/source/getting_started.rst

-programming and numerical environment for a lot of numerical relativity problems like geodesics plotter, gravitational lensing and ray tracing, solving and simulating relativistic hydrodynamical equations, plotting of black hole event horizons, solving Einstein’s field equations and simulating various dynamical systems like binary merger etc.
+programming and numerical environment for a lot of numerical relativity problems like geodesics plotter, gravitational lensing and ray tracing, solving and simulating relativistic hydrodynamical equations, plotting of black hole event horizons, solving Einstein's field equations and simulating various dynamical systems like binary merger etc.